Clinical validation is not product-market fit

 Most health innovators don't think about this until the product is built and the funding is spent.

 This is the problem I work on.
-The gap between a good idea and real-world use.
+Understanding where the buyers are - the demand side - to bridge the gap between a good idea and real world use.

 Who I work with